blueluna/nrf52840-itm/README.md

-# RTFM experiments on the nRF52840-DK
+# ITM experiments on the nRF52840-DK

 ## Starting the debugger